MinecraftForge/Web/README.md

 Contribution Guidelines
 -----------------------
+You can find instructions on how to setup, develop and make contributions to this repo [here](Instructions.md).

 Contributions such as fixes or additions to the stylesheets are welcome, but they should adhere to the following rules:

   - The sites make heavy use of the flexbox model.
 Its capabilities should be used to the fullest rather than relying on hacks simply to work in old browsers.